 The Articles of Association of the Company provide that the Company is authorised to appoint a minimum of three (3) and a maximum of fifteen (15) directors.
-At the Company's last annual meeting of shareholders, the Board was constituted with six (6) directors.
-It is proposed that the same six (6) directors be re-elected at the Meeting for the ensuing year.
+At the Company's last annual meeting of shareholders, the Board was constituted with eight (8) directors.
+It is proposed that the current eight (8) directors be elected at the Meeting for the ensuing year.